 For the intended purpose of external SSDs, our focus was on sequential read and write performance as most users will primarily use these drives for moving large files.

-Benchmark tests were carried out on Nodesoft’s DiskBench to compare read and write speeds between different USB 3.2 SSDs on a 2018 15-inch MacBook Pro.
+Benchmark tests were carried out on Nodesoft’s DiskBench to compare read and write speeds between different USB 3.2 SSDs on a 2019 15-inch MacBook Pro.
 The port being used supports Thunderbolt 3 with USB 3.2 Gen 2×1 (10Gbps) compatibility.
-Our test files comprised 40GB of MPEG-4 movies and 10GB of JPEG photos.
+Our test files comprised a 40GB of MPEG-4 movie and 10GB of JPEG photos.

 In terms of sequential read and write performance, all five external SSDs are fairly close.
 However, the Crucial X9 Pro, Kingston X2000, and ORICO C10 outperformed the Samsung T7 and SanDisk Extreme V2 by 7 to 17%, as the latter two are beginning to show their age.
 The difference is more profound in small file read operations, according to our benchmarks.